E-Catalogue

 My Role

-I worked as a UI Designer and Developer on E-kataloog, focusing on translating evolving business requirements into clear, usable interface structures for a complex, data-heavy system.
-Working closely with a Business Analyst and under the mentorship of a Senior Designer, I designed and iterated key views, made layout decisions for long and variable data tables, and helped shape a scalable UI foundation that could adapt as the product scope became clearer over time.
+This was my first project in a UI Designer role.
+I worked as a UI Designer and Developer on E-Catalogue, translating evolving business requirements into clear, usable interface structures for a complex, data-heavy system.
+Working closely with a Business Analyst and initially supported by a Senior Designer, I took ownership of designing and iterating key views and made layout decisions for core workflows such as orders, offers, and contracts, defining consistent list, table, and action patterns.

-- Built low- and high-fidelity prototypes in UXPin and iterated based on feedback
+- Designing low- and high-fidelity prototypes in UXPin, iterating based on stakeholder feedback

-- Developed UI using HTML, CSS, JavaScript, Angular; customized Bootstrap
+- Implementing UI using HTML, CSS, JavaScript, and Angular, with customized Bootstrap components

-- Collaborated with IT analyst, shaping user stories into visual solutions
+- Collaborating closely with an IT Business Analyst to translate user stories into clear visual solutions

 Design Challenges